 NY Bar Requirements

 Completing the NY Bar requirements and the LL.M. in IP requirements requires a total of 26 credits.
 Students pursuing the NY Bar often complete the degree in a full calendar year, including up to 7 summer credits.

 - American Legal Institutions (2 credits; offered Fall or Spring)

 - Legal Research & Writing (2 credits; offered Fall or Spring)

 - Legal Ethics (2 credits; offered Spring or Summer)

-At least 6 credits from the following approved courses:
+Students pursuing the NY Bar must take at least 6 credits from the following approved courses:

 - U.S. Business Law (3 credits; offered Fall or Spring)

 - U.S. Contracts Law (4 credits; offered Spring)

 - U.S. Constitutional Law (3 credits; offered Fall)